copium-extras/variables/README.md

-# sdl3
+# template
-sdl3 binary for use with copium
+template binary for use with copium